KalebCole/Campus-Security-and-Evacuation-System/api/README.md

 - MQTT broker must be available
 - Face recognition service should be accessible
 - For local development, all services should be running on localhost

+## Future Enhancements

+### Multi-Session Management (Future)
+The API will be updated to support multiple sessions from a single motion event.
+This feature is planned for future development and includes:

+- Enhanced session structure with motion grouping
+- New API endpoints for session management
+- Automatic session cleanup
+- Modified unlock logic for grouped sessions

+Note: This enhancement is not currently implemented and should not be considered in current development unless explicitly working on multi-session management.
+The current implementation supports single-session operation only.

+Dependencies:
+- ESP32-CAM firmware updates for multi-session support
+- Database schema updates
+- MQTT payload structure changes
+- Face recognition service updates